What is an involuntary commitment?

 An involuntary commitment is a procedure whereby a mentally ill person is involuntarily placed in the custody of the Alabama Department of Mental Health for treatment.

-To have a person committed to the custody of the State Department of Mental Health, a petition must be filed with the Probate Judge of the county where the patient is located.
+To have a person committed to the custody of the State Department of Mental Health, a petition must be filed in the county where the patient is located.

 - Bennett Driggers, Esq.
 (256) 536-7046

 - Charles Hooper, Esq.
 (256) 539-8914